frankhucek/haskell-quicksort/README.md

 C compared to Haskell.
 Haskell profiling in .prof files.

+Important to note: the haskell default list is a linked list, whereas I use an array in C which makes C much faster.
+I will soon implement a true array using the Haskell IO monad and compare run times then.

 Also, It is very interesting to compare my HeapSort written in C and my QuickSort written in C. QuickSort is significantly faster.